jakeloggins/Clod/readme.md

   * Requires the use of a monitor connected to the Pi throughout the setup process.

 * A [disk image](disk-image-install.md) with Raspbian and all of the steps in the guide already completed.
-  * Significantly faster process, just mount the disk image to an SD card and insert it into the Pi.
+  * Significantly faster process.
+Just mount the disk image to an SD card and insert it into the Pi.
   * Does not require the use of a monitor.